vinayakhariharan/Academic-Projects/README.md

 # Academic-Projects
-This repository consists of all my ML/DS academic projects from Udemy
+This repository consists of all my ML/DS academic projects from PGP Business Analytics and Business Intelligence course.